Tail Docking and Dew Claw Removal

 Dew claws can easily get caught in scissors when trying to shape legs during

-grooming.
-Dew claws can be difficult to trim and maintain.
-Dew claws hidden
+grooming and can be difficult to trim and maintain.
+They hide

 within the hair on the legs can be easily forgot by groomers resulting in over grown